Intercept theorem: Algebraic formulation of compass and ruler constructions

-It took more than 2000 years until all three of them were finally shown to be impossible with the given tools in the 19th century, using algebraic methods that had become available during that period of time.

-In order to reformulate them in algebraic terms using field extensions, one needs to match field operations with compass and straightedge constructions (see constructible number).
-In particular it is important to assure that for two given line segments, a new line segment can be constructed such that its length equals the product of lengths of the other two.
+It took more than 2000 years until all three of them were finally shown to be impossible.
+This was achieved in the 19th century with the help of algebraic methods, that had become available by then.
+In order to reformulate the three problems in algebraic terms using field extensions, one needs to match field operations with compass and straightedge constructions (see constructible number).
+In particular it is important to assure that for two given line segments, a new line segment can be constructed, such that its length equals the product of lengths of the other two.
 Similarly one needs to be able to construct, for a line segment of length $a$, a new line segment of length $a^{-1}$.
-The intercept theorem can be used to show that in both cases such a construction is possible.
+The intercept theorem can be used to show that for both cases, that such a construction is possible.